 Overall, my goal is to keep my weekend pack well below 30–35 lbs (13–16 kilos).
 That, of course, doesn’t sound ultra-light but keep in mind that this pack weight is for winter conditions.
-It includes a 4-season solo tent, cold-weather clothing such as a down jacket, two sleeping pads, a 10-degree down bag (sometimes a -20 F degree bag), avi gear (including a 1lb 4.6oz snow shovel), and 4lb snowshoes strapped to my pack.
+It includes a 4-season solo tent, cold-weather clothing such as a down jacket, two sleeping pads, a 0 or 10-degree down bag (sometimes a –20 F degree bag), avi gear (including a 1lb 4.6oz snow shovel), and 4lb snowshoes strapped to my pack.
 The snowshoes are not always strapped on, but it is rare to not need to haul them at least part of the way.

 Some people will look at the list and spot the 4-season tent as the most dispensable extra weight.
 It is true that you can get by with a bivy or tarp, but I like to camp on ridges above the trees where it can get windy.
 Also, my tent is only 3lb 1.25oz.
 The next two items are more debatable.

 Some people will regard two sleeping pads as unnecessary, but on snow, in cold weather, a backup is an important safeguard.
 An R-value of 4 or above is recommended.
 It is possible to get one air mattress that has enough R-value, but using only an air mattress is risky.
 In my opinion, it is too risky.